jimlinntu/scaling-book/sharding.md

 {% include figure.liquid path="assets/img/sharding-example.png" class="img-fluid" caption="<b>Figure:</b> an example array of shape <b>A</b>[I, J] gets sharded across 4 devices.
 Both dimensions are evenly sharded across 2 devices with a sharding <b>A</b>[I<sub>X</sub>, J<sub>Y</sub>].
 Each TPU holds 1/4 of the total memory." %}

-Note how the sharded array still has the same *global* or *logical shape* as unsharded array, say `(4, 128)`, but it also has a *device local shape*, like `(2, 64)`, which gives us the actual size in bytes that each TPU is holding (in the figure above, each TPU holds ¼ of the total array).
+Note how the sharded array still has the same *global* or *logical shape* as the unsharded array, say `(4, 128)`, but it also has a *device local shape*, like `(2, 64)`, which gives us the actual size in bytes that each TPU is holding (in the figure above, each TPU holds ¼ of the total array).
 Now we'll generalize this to arbitrary arrays.

 ### A unified notation for sharding